Samy Szlingerbaum

 Samy Szlingerbaum (1950–1986) was a Belgian screenwriter, actor and film director.

+Career

 Szlingerbaum began his career as a director by co-directing the 1973 film Le 15/8 with Chantal Akerman.
 Then in 1980 he wrote and directed Brussels Transit, a feature film in Yiddish which tells of his parents moving to Brussels and making their life there after World War II.
 The film starred Hélène Lapiower and Boris Lehman.